How To Keep Chickens Warm In Winter Without Electricity

 Lay down sufficient bedding

 Before winter hits, you will want to lay down a good layer of bedding for your hens.
 Wood chips, sawdust, and straw are all great to use.
-This will give a barrier for your chickens to walk on that is warmer and softer on their unprotected feet.
+If you are not sure what the difference between hay and straw is, you can read this post for tips.

 I suggest laying down a good foot deep of bedding, especially if you live in a really cold climate and even more if your chicken coop does not have a separate floor to the ground.